-I’m a huge fan of mezcal, so I’ve tried it all over the city and valley – in mezcalerias (mezcal bars), from mezcal distilleries and farms, and from market vendors.
+I’m a huge fan of mezcal, so I’ve tried it all over the city and valley - in mezcalerias (mezcal bars), from mezcal distilleries and farms, and from market vendors.
 Good mezcal is complex and amazing, you just have to know where to find it.

-In my opinion, Candiza has the best mezcal in the centro, Look for the above mezcal vendor.
-They’ll be located near the center of the market east to west, and slightly toward the south end.
-Ask for the “botellas sin marcas” – these unlabelled bottles are from a local mezcal farm that makes this spirit in the traditional ways.
+In my opinion, Candiza has the best mezcal in the centro, Look for the above sign.
+They'll be located near the center of the market east to west, and slightly toward the south end.
+Ask for the “botellas sin marcas” - these unlabelled bottles are from local mezcal farms that makes this spirit in the traditional ways.
 They have lots of varieties of the silvestres agaves (or the wild agaves), which are my favorite and the most fun to try because they all taste so different.

 The fun thing about buying mezcal in Mexico, is that you can always ask to try before you buy!
-Ask to try a few of the flavors and see which one you like best before committing.
+Ask to try a few of the flavors and then buy a few of your favorites.

 So What is Mezcal?

 Mezcal is a traditional liquor that has been made in Mexico since pre-hispanic times.
 It is made from the same plant as tequila (the agave) but the flavor is totally different.
 Tequila is only made from blue agave, while mezcal is made from almost any other type of agave plant.
 And the production methods are very different.
-One of the main identifying flavors of mezcal is the smokiness.
-This is because the agave hearts are wood-fire roasted in an underground pit before being smashed and then fermented.
+The agave hearts are wood-fire roasted in an underground pit before being smashed and then fermented.

 Mezcal is also still almost always made in small batches on small farms.
 This keeps the traditional artisan methods alive and makes each mezcal taste different from another.